derrod/legendary/README.md

                         Win32/Mac)
   --include-ue          Also include Unreal Engine content
                         (Engine/Marketplace) in list
+  --include-non-installable
-  --csv                 List games in CSV format
+                        Include apps that are not installable (e.g. that have to be activated on Origin) --csv                 List games in CSV format
   --tsv                 List games in TSV format --json                List games in JSON format